MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-learning-azure-02.md

 > [!TIP]
 > For testing from inside the Unity editor you can use a local emulator:

-> * on Windows 10 you can use [Azure storage Emulator](https://docs.microsoft.com/azure/storage/common/storage-use-emulator)
+> * on Windows 10 you can use [Azure Storage Emulator](https://docs.microsoft.com/azure/storage/common/storage-use-emulator)
 > * on MacOS/Linux you can use [Azurite Docker Image](https://hub.docker.com/_/microsoft-azure-storage-azurite) for Docker

 ## Preparing the scene